List of A Song of Ice and Fire characters: Davos Seaworth

 Ser Davos Seaworth, called the Onion Knight after smuggling onions and salted fish into Storms End during Robert's Rebellion, is the common-born head of the newly founded House Seaworth and was formerly known as an elusive smuggler.
 He is introduced in A Clash of Kings and is the third-person narrator for thirteen chapters throughout A Clash of Kings, A Storm of Swords, and A Dance with Dragons.
 During the Siege of Storm's End, Davos smuggled food to the starving Stannis Baratheon, earning him a knighthood and choice lands.
-Before knighting him, Stannis removed the last joints from four fingers on Davos' left hand as punishment for years of smuggling.
+Before knighting him, Stannis removed the last joints from four fingers on Davos's left hand as punishment for years of smuggling.

-In A Clash of Kings, he supports Stannis' claim to the throne, making him Stannis' most trusted adviser, but Davos is a follower of the Faith of the Seven and opposes Melisandre.
+In A Clash of Kings, he supports Stannis's claim to the throne, making him Stannis's most trusted adviser, but Davos is a follower of the Faith of the Seven and opposes Melisandre.
 During the Battle of the Blackwater, his ship is destroyed but Davos survives while losing four sons.
 He blames Melisandre for the deaths of his sons and plans to kill her, but she receives word of the plot and he is jailed.
 Stannis eventually pardons Davos and names him his Hand of the King.
 As Hand, Davos convinces Stannis to help the Watch against the wildling army.

 After Stannis sails to the Wall, he tasks Davos with enlisting the support of House Manderly, but Davos is taken prisoner.
-After staging Davos' death, Manderly asks Davos to rescue Rickon Stark from Skagos in exchange for House Manderly's support for Stannis.
+After staging Davos's death, Manderly asks Davos to rescue Rickon Stark from Skagos in exchange for House Manderly's support for Stannis.
 His fate is unknown.